NAThompson/quicksvg/README.md

 # quicksvg

 This is a tiny library for generating SVG files from within C++.
-It plots time series, and graphs functions, and that's it.
+It plots time series, graphs functions, and plots ULP accuracy.
+That's it.
 If you use it, you should think "huh, that kinda did what I wanted", and accept that the result is good enough, or you should give up immediately.

 Here's some examples of a function graphed: